Culiacán: Las Riberas Park

 Parque Las Riberas (in Spanish) is the area attached to the Tamazula and Humaya rivers.
-Different species of trees, such as willows, poplars, Guamúchiles, and eucalyptus, can be seen.
-The White Bimodal Bridge, which connects the park with the city center, facilitates access for pedestrians, and at night, it becomes a light show that contrasts with the Black Bridge in Culiacán.
+Various tree species, such as willows, poplars, Guamúchiles, and eucalyptus, can be seen.
+The White Bimodal Bridge, which connects the park to the city center, facilitates pedestrian access and, at night, becomes a light show that contrasts with the Black Bridge in Culiacán.

 Culiacán Botanical Garden

-Located to the east of the city, this area is 10 ha and is home to different ecosystems and hundreds of plant and tree species, as well as the art installation Encounters by James Turrel.
-The Culiacán Botanical Garden has a variety of more than 2,000 plants.
+Located to the east of the city, this 10 ha area is home to diverse ecosystems, hundreds of plant and tree species, and the art installation Encounters by James Turrell.
+The Culiacán Botanical Garden has more than 2,000 plant species.

 Orabá Island

-Orabá Island, as its name indicates, is an island between the confluence of the Tamazula River and the Humaya River, where the Culiacán River is born.
-It is part of a series of parks and gardens that have been built on the banks of the three rivers.
+Orabá Island, as its name indicates, is an island between the confluence of the Tamazula River and the Humaya River, where the Culiacán River is formed.
+It is part of a series of parks and gardens built along the banks of the three rivers.

 Culiacán Zoo

-Located next to the heart of the city, forming part of the Civic Center Constitución with an extension of 13.5 hectares, it houses 1,400 animals belonging to more than 450 species, including mammals, reptiles, and birds.
-It was built on 14 December 1950, as part of the Development Plan of the Sinaloa State Government, which contemplated the need to create a natural area that would contribute to promoting the education of flora and fauna existing in this region under the mandate of the State Governor.
-General Gabriel Leyva Velásquez, supported by Emilio Aguerreverre, Municipal President of Culiacán.
+Located next to the heart of the city, as part of the Civic Center Constitución, which extends to 13.5 ha, it houses 1,400 animals from more than 450 species, including mammals, reptiles, and birds.

 Tres Ríos water park

-The Tres Ríos Water Park is a recreational space that was built at the confluence of the Humaya and Tamazula rivers, precisely where the Culiacán River is born.

-This park is very close to Parque Las Riberas.
-It is the largest and most visited park in the northwest of the country.
+The Tres Ríos Water Park is a recreational area built at the confluence of the Humaya and Tamazula rivers.
+The park is very close to Parque Las Riberas.
+It is the largest and most visited park in the country's northwest.

 Dancing fountains

-The dancing or dancing fountains of Culiacán are a spectacle of hundreds of independent fountains programmed to "dance" to the sound of typical Sinaloan music.
-This show is presented every day in an area of the 3 Ríos Project where the flagpole is located, more specifically, at the mere confluence of the Humaya and Tamazula rivers.
+The dancing or dancing fountains of Culiacán are an attraction of hundreds of independent fountains programmed to "dance" to the sound of typical Sinaloan music.
+This show is presented every day at the 3 Ríos Project where the flagpole stands, specifically at the confluence of the Humaya and Tamazula rivers.